treeman/jonashietala/README.markdown

 Code
 ----

-* .txt version of things
-    * Only tags left!
-Seems fruitless
-* Youtube shorthand
-* Convert posts from the old format to the new
-    * Fix all images
+* Upload to S3 bucket
 * Games
     * Downloadable files
-    * Links in posts to downloads
-    * Links in posts to source
-    * Images
+* Youtube shorthand
 * 404 - Some funky thing.
 A game perhaps?
 * Sitemap (How to autogenerate??)
-* Upload to S3 bucket
+* .txt version of things
+    * Only tags left!
+Seems fruitless

 Misc
 ----

 * Remove/Rename tags...
 They are clogging up the front page!
-    * Sort on number of tags and take a few?
-Generate a tags list page?
     * Remove the 'General' tag!
-    * Make the tag 'Games' or similar only for my made games and something else for gaming discussion?
+Too much stuff there...
 * Check header tags in posts?
+Some are too low.

 Write
 -----